dhanavadh/NLP_2024/ML_Microsoft Learn/Binary classification.md

 ![alt text](image-6.png)

->[Note]
+>[!Note]
-[Despite its name, in machine learning logistic regression is used for classification, not regression.
-The important point is the logistic nature of the function it produces, which describes an S-shaped curve between a lower and upper value (0.0 and 1.0 when used for binary classification).]
+Despite its name, in machine learning logistic regression is used for classification, not regression.
+The important point is the logistic nature of the function it produces, which describes an S-shaped curve between a lower and upper value (0.0 and 1.0 when used for binary classification).